Looking after species

 Sea birds

-Commercial fishing practices are one of the greatest threat to seabirds.
-But other threats include loss of habitat, introduced predators, plastics and climate change.
+Commercial fishing is one of the greatest threats to seabirds.
+But other threats include loss of habitat, introduced predators, plastic pollution and climate change.

 Get Involved